Province of Almería

+The province has an area of 8773.06 km2, and a population of 760,964 across its 103 municipalities.

 History

 Prehistoric

 The Paleolithic Age of Almería was characterized by small nomadic and hunter-gatherer groups.
 The oldest Paleolithic site is Zájara Cave I (Cueva de Zájara I) in the Caves of the Almanzora (Cuevas del Almanzora).

 The first villages and spaces dedicated exclusively to burials appear by the Neolithic Age, and even before the Upper Paleolithic Age.
 The cave paintings of the Cave of the Signs (Cueva de los Letreros) and twenty other caves and shelters of Los Vélez are dated to this era, and were designated a World Heritage site by Unesco in 1989.

 In one of the shelters of the first settlers of the peninsula, the Coat of the Beehives (Abrigo de las Colmenas), there remains a human figure with arms outstretched holding an arc above its head.
 According to legend, this picture represents a covenant made by prehistoric man with the gods to prevent future floods.
 It is the earliest depiction of the Almerían Indalo, which was named in memory of Saint Indaletius, and means Indal Eccius ("messenger of the gods") in the Iberian language.

 Over the years, the Indalo has become the best known symbol of Almería.
 Some see this figure as a man holding a rainbow, but it might also be an archer pointing a bow towards the sky.
 The Indalo lent its name to the artistic and intellectual movement of the Indalianos led by Jesús de Perceval and Eugenio d'Ors which was a movement of nostalgic attraction by the people of Mojácar.
 The people of Mojácar painted Indalos with chalk on the walls of their houses to guard against storms and the Evil Eye.

 It was Luis Siret y Cels, an eminent Belgian archaeologist, who described the rich prehistoric wealth of Almería, particularly that of the Metal Age.
 Siret said that Almería was like "an open-air museum".
 Indeed, Almería is home to two of the most important cultures of the Metal Age in the peninsula: Los Millares and El Argar.

 The earliest known city, Los Millares, dates to the Copper Age and is strategically located on a spur of rock between the Andarax River and the Huéchar Ravine (rambla de Huéchar), in the southern part of the province.
 It was a town of more than a thousand inhabitants, protected by three lines of walls and towers, and had an economy based on copper metallurgy, agriculture, animal husbandry, and hunting on a moderate scale.
 Furthermore, they constructed a large necropolis and exported metal figures and pottery to a large part of the peninsula.

 The equally influential culture of El Argar appeared later, during the Bronze Age.
 They developed a characteristic form of pottery, the vaso campaniforme ("beaker") that spread throughout all of Northern Spain.
 Their cemeteries were more advanced with respect to the culture of Los Millares and they had diverse agricultural production and animal husbandry.